 Highlights of Southern Namibia

 Namibia has a great diversity of highlights to visit and see, too many to describe in one blog post.
 The south is also very different in scenery than the rest of the country.
 I have made a list of my highlights as I experienced them during my visits to Namibia.
+But also read about all the unique things to do in Namibia.

 Fish River Canyon